chichundri/Notes/InterviewQues.md

 - String implements `equals()` whereas StringBuffer and StringBuilder do not implement.

 102. What is a Memory Leak?
 How can a memory leak appear in garbage collected language?\
-    objects are no longer being used by the application, but the Garbage Collector is unable to remove them from working memory\
+    objects are no longer being used by the application, but the Garbage Collector is unable to remove them from working memory.\
     tools to identify useless objects\

     - HP Openview